zekusmaximus/zyjeski-professional-website/content/published/_index.md

 ## Newsletter and Ongoing Writing

-### Consciousness & Technology Newsletter
+### Future Law Insider

-A regular publication exploring the intersection of spiritual practice, technological innovation, and human consciousness.
+A regular publication exploring the intersection of emerging technology and legal frameworks through a unique blend of policy analysis and speculative scenarios.
 Subscribers receive insights on:

-- Emerging technologies and their impact on contemplative practice
+- Emerging technologies and their impact on law
 - Philosophical implications of AI and consciousness research
-- Reviews of books and media exploring technology and spirituality
+- Policy Analysis of the gap between innovation and regulation
-- Personal reflections on meditation and mindfulness in the digital age
+- Speculative Fiction takedown of each month's theme

 **Subscribe:** Updates available through the contact page